darkocejkov/darkocejkov/README.md

 - ❓ Ask me about anything related to MERN stack and related technologies!

-- ⚡ I have a major in both Computer Science & Psychology.
+- ⚡ I graduated with TWO majors, Computer Science & Psychology.

 <br/>